Munich: Etymology

-Munich was a tiny 12th-century monastic settlement, which was named zu den Munchen ("to the monks").
+Munich was a tiny 10th-century monastic settlement, which was named zu den Munchen ("to the monks").
 The Old High German Munche served as the base for the modern German city name München.

-Prehistory
+Early history

 The river Isar was a prehistoric trade route and in the Bronze Age Munich was among the largest raft ports in Europe.
 Bronze Age settlements up to four millennia old have been discovered.
 Evidence of Celtic settlements from the Iron Age have been discovered in areas around Ramersdorf-Perlach.

-Roman period

 The ancient Roman road Via Julia, which connected Augsburg and Salzburg, crossed over the Isar south of Munich, at the towns of Baierbrunn and Gauting.
 A Roman settlement north-east of Munich was excavated in the neighborhood of Denning.

-Post-Roman settlements

 Starting in the 6th century, the Baiuvarii populated the area around what is now modern Munich, such as in Johanneskirchen, Feldmoching, Bogenhausen and Pasing.
 The first known Christian church was built ca. 815 in Fröttmanning.